HeartWise-AI/pacs-ai-backend/model-template/README.md

 ## Access and Ports

 Inference Model exposes port `80` served by a reverse proxy (Nginx for this example).
-See `nginx` directory for the configuration.
+See `nginx.conf` for the configuration.

 By default, the `/api` path prefix is reserved for the API service served in port `8000`.